opsone-ch/documentation/general/access.rst

 SSH
 ---

 Your server is accessible trough SSH by default.
 To ensure uniformity between SSH and web actions, there are no personal SSH login users created.
-Log in with the desired websites user instead.
+Log in with the desired websites user name instead.

-.. hint:: for security reasons, we allow key based logins only
+.. tip:: For security reasons, we allow key based logins only.

 Every aspect of the configuration is controlled through our configuration management software.
 There is no root access possible neither for the